BSc (Hons) COMMERCIAL MANAGEMENT (QUANTITY SURVEYING) (CONSTRUCTION QUANTITY SURVEYING APPRENTICESHIP)

 Mode Duration Start date Application code Application method

-Mode Part-time Duration 3 years + EPA Start date September Application code 4949 Application method Direct to LSBU
+Mode Part-time Duration Up to 36 Months Practical Period & 18 Months EPA (54 months) Start date September Application code 4949 Application method Direct to LSBU

 Accommodation